Lambda Basics: The Elegant Expression of Anonymous Functions

 Learning Objectives

-- Master the use of lambdas with STL algorithms
+- Master the use of lambdas with STL algorithms.

 - Know when to use

-autoand when to usestd::function
+autoand when to usestd::function.

-Breaking Down Lambda Syntax
+Deconstructing Lambda Syntax

 The full syntax of a lambda expression looks a bit intimidating, but each part is quite intuitive when broken down:

-int result = double_it(21); // result == 42You'll notice that we use auto to receive the lambda—this is because every lambda expression generates a unique, unnamed class type (the so-called closure type), and you cannot directly write the name of this type. auto is the most natural choice here.
+auto lambda = []() { return 42; };You will notice that we use auto to receive the lambda.
+This is because each lambda expression generates a unique, unnamed class type (the so-called closure type), so you cannot directly write the name of this type. auto is the most natural choice here.

 Return Type Deduction